 We have two audio lecture series (EMT and AEMT) as well as a pathophysiology audio series for EMTs and AEMTs.
-These can help students get the equivalent of an insightful lecture or a solid review to supplement online coursework. http://bit.ly/LCReady-Audio
+These can help students get the equivalent of an insightful lecture or a solid review to supplement coursework.
+For details and pricing, visit http://bit.ly/LCReady-Audio